-How cannabis operate in cases of anorexia vs bulimia.
+How cannabis operates in cases of anorexia vs bulimia.

 It’s becoming apparent that the more we learn about the endocannabinoid system, the more we also learn about how to best utilize cannabis for our health.
 As medicine grapples to treat complex eating disorders, like anorexia and bulimia, cannabis has become a part of the conversation.